vmtk/vmtk.github.com/documentation/installation.md

 or if you use the CMake GUI, point the source path to the vmtk source directory.
 Set CMake variables as appropriate (they have sensible defaults), *configure* and *generate* (for more details look at the <a href="http://www.cmake.org/cmake/help/runningcmake.html" target="_blank">CMake help pages</a>).
 Once you're done, you'll find either Makefiles or a Visual Studio solution or an XCode project in the build directory, depending on your platform and compiler.

-- Start your compiler in your build directory, as your platform requires.
+Start your compiler in your build directory, as your platform requires.
 Note that this will download and compile both VTK and ITK in the background, so it will typically take a long time.
 The build process will automatically install all build products in the vmtk-build/Install directory.

 ### Environment variables
 In order to properly run vmtk you have to set environment variables.

 - You can use the script vmtk_env.sh located in your vmtk-build/Install folder.

-This allows to set environment variables for you current running shell session.
-This is very useful if you have different versions of vmtk installed in your system. source path-to-vmtk_env.sh
+It allows to set environment variables for you current running shell session.
+This is very useful if you have different versions of vmtk installed in your system.

+        source path-to-vmtk_env.sh

 - Otherwise you can permanently set environment variables: